roahmlab/splanning/index.markdown

 Third, a method is presented to optimize trajectories while avoiding collisions with a scene represented by a Gaussian Splat.
 Experiments demonstrate that SPLANNING outperforms state-of-the-art methods in generating collision-free trajectories in highly cluttered environments.
 The proposed system is also tested on a real-world robot manipulator.
-Code will be available on GitHub at [roahmlab/splanning](https://github.com/roahmlab/splanning).

 </div> <!-- END ABSTRACT -->